Speaker Guidelines: BI & Analytics Conference Europe

 We are looking for proposals for conference sessions, full-day & half-day workshops and keynotes.

 The Business Intelligence & Analytics Conference Europe is one of the leading independent conferences on these topics in Europe.
-The upcoming 2017 edition is aimed at all aspects of business intelligence, analytics and data warehousing, including big data, self-service analytics, data science, predictive analytics, data visualisation, fast data and operational intelligence.
+The upcoming 2018 edition is aimed at all aspects of business intelligence, analytics and data warehousing, including big data, self-service analytics, data science, predictive analytics, data visualisation, fast data and operational intelligence.
 It will address new evolving technologies and solutions, such as Hadoop, Spark, BI in the Cloud, Kafka, data lakes and the logical data warehouse.
 Best practices, design guidelines, do’s and don’ts, product overviews, and comparison are presented.
-All the previous fifteen editions have been a big success, with an average of 200+ delegates.
+All the previous editions have been a big success, with an average of 200+ delegates.
 Evaluations keep showing that the delegates are very pleased with the selected speakers, topics and setup of this annual conference.

 With this year’s call for presentations we are trying to attract proposals for sessions on traditional and future data warehousing, business intelligence, big data and analytical aspects.
 Delegates have expressed a preference for how-to topics and case studies rather than theoretical or abstract topics.
 We would particularly like practitioners in the field to respond to this call for papers and talk.
 We encourage new speakers to apply.
 Success stories – case studies where business intelligence, analytics, data warehousing and big data have produced real bottom-line benefits are very much appreciated.